fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 export default App
 ```

 The export is not shown in most of the examples of the course material.
-Without the export the component and thw whole app breaks down.
+Without the export the component and the whole app breaks down.

 Did you remember your promise to keep the console open?
 What was printed out there?